 Suburb comparisons reveal the significant disparities in the median age of death within each of our capital cities (being the midpoint of all ages of death reported during a period)1.
 For example, in Sydney’s Gordon - Killara/ Pymble, a person’s lifespan is 88 years, while in Homebush Bay - Silverwater – a similar distance from the CBD – it is 20 years less, at 68 years.
 In Melbourne’s eastern suburbs of Camberwell and Surrey Hills, a person’s lifespan is 88 years, while in the western suburbs of Derrimut and Deer Park – a similar distance from the CBD – it is 17 years less, at 71 years.
 While in Brisbane, in North Lakes - Mango Hill, a person’s lifespan is 84 years, while in Springfield Lakes – a similar distance from the CBD – it is 27 years less, at 57 years.

-PHIDU’s latest data also reveal Australian women live longer on average compared to their male counterparts.
+PHIDU’s latest data also reveal that Australian women live longer on average compared to their male counterparts.
 The lifespan of females living in our capital cities and in regional Australia is six years longer than that of males.

 |Median age at death – Capital cities||Median age at death – Regional Australia|